 Wounds can be covert operators, remaining under the radar if not monitored effectively.
 Sen, Gordillo, and Roy’s 2010 article Human Skin Wounds: A Major and Snowballing Threat to Public Health and the Economy notes that the significance of wounds as a major health problem has been overshadowed.
 They attribute this to the fact that wounds are usually the secondary diagnosis of “highly branded” diseases such as diabetes and obesity, and can therefore be overlooked.

-There is acceptance in the wound care community that there is not enough accurate information about wounds.
-For instance, although the prevalence of chronic wounds is similar to that of heart failure, little is known about the outcome of wound patients or about the comparative effectiveness of the treatments they receive.
+It is generally accepted within the wound care community that the lack of accurate wound information is unfortunately a common occurrence.
+Although the prevalence of chronic wounds is similar to that of heart failure, little is known about the outcome of wound patients or about the comparative effectiveness of the treatments they receive.

-Wound surveillance is the ongoing and systematic collection, analysis and dissemination of accurate data about wound behavior to improve healing outcomes.
-It provides an essential oversight of the entire wound care effort, identifying discrepancies so they can be addressed immediately.
+The purpose of wound surveillance is the systematic collection, analysis, and dissemination of accurate data about wound behavior to improve healing outcomes.
+Wound surveillance provides an essential overview of the entire wound care effort, identifying discrepancies so they can be addressed immediately.
 Importantly, modern wound surveillance rejects inaccurate techniques that would misinform and mislead clinicians and other wound stakeholders.